howtocivilengineer/Topo-Solver/README.md

 ---

+## Disclaimer

+TOPO Solver is provided as a free tool to assist with survey data review, terrain modelling, and surface preparation.
+It is not a replacement for professional surveying, engineering judgement, or certified design software.

+The user is responsible for verifying imported data, surface edits, triangulation, contours, and exported files before using them for design, construction, or other engineering decisions.

+While every effort has been made to produce accurate results, no guarantee is provided that the software is free from errors or suitable for any specific project.
+Always check outputs against original survey data and appropriate professional standards.

+Use of TOPO Solver is at your own risk.
+The developer accepts no responsibility for losses, damages, or consequences arising from the use of this software.

+---
 ## License

 <!-- Add your chosen license here (for example, MIT) and include a LICENSE file in the repo. -->